oracle/odpi/test/README.md

   - Run SQL\*Plus as SYSDBA and create the test suite SQL objects with sql/SetupTest.sql.
 The syntax is:

         sqlplus / as sysdba @SetupTest

   - Change to the 'build' directory and run the TestSuiteRunner executable found there.
 It will run all of the tests in the other executables and report on success or failure when it finishes running all of the tests.
+    On Linux you will need to set LD_LIBRARY_PATH to point to the location of the library, as in:

+        LD_LIBRARY_PATH=$LD_LIBRARY_PATH:../../lib ./TestSuiteRunner

   - After running the tests, drop the SQL objects by running the script sql/DropTest.sql.
 The syntax is:

         sqlplus / as sysdba @DropTest